 This is the 'one color' soft cover design.
 The 'two color' option added red SEV Marchal lettering.

 810 fog/cornering.
 5.5" diameter, H3 bulb.

-Scrubbing off speed or out of control?
+Is Dirand scrubbing off speed or out of control?
 Note broken headlight.
 This is a track stage of the 1970 Tour de France Automobile.

 Big 700 lights braced to the bodywork.

 Big spot lights protected by 'one color' covers.
 Smaller fog/cornering lights shielded by 'two color' covers.
 24 hour race at Spa Francorchamps in Belgium.
 What are underneath the headlights, added indicators or signal lights?